kern/hackbot/README.md

 If you add a filter, make sure to add its exported function to the `filters` array in the [index file](https://github.com/kern/hackbot/blob/master/lib/index.js).

-## TODOs

-* Add more fun and useful filters.
-* Automatically update the access token through OAuth.
-* Create a simple administrative interface.
-* Allow for refreshing multiple groups.

 ## Contributors